wmde/WikidataBuilder/README.md

 * Removing the builds: grunt clean
 * To see all available commands: grunt --help

-## TODOs

-* Add ability to use composer with github OAuth tokens to avoid github api limits
-* Support pushing build result to git repos
-* Think about how to support npm and bower packages

 ## Authors and license

 Wikidata Builder has been written by [Jeroen De Dauw](https://www.mediawiki.org/wiki/User:Jeroen_De_Dauw)